 If the syntax for a recursive subpattern reference (either by number or by name) is used outside the parentheses to which it refers, it operates like a subroutine in a programming language.
 The "called" subpattern may be defined before or after the reference.
-An earlier example pointed out that the pattern matches "sense and sensibility" and "response and responsibility", but not "sense and responsibility".
-If instead the pattern is used, it does match "sense and responsibility" as well as the other two strings.
-Another example is given in the discussion of DEFINE above.
+A numbered reference can be absolute or relative, as in these examples: